htdebeer/SVG-cards/README.md

 down, it took almost 2 seconds to render about 50,000 elements in the DOM.
 To overcome these issues, I created an alternative back by removing all the frills from the original one.
-You can USE is via:
+You can USE it via:

 - *alternate-back*